demisto/content/Packs/jamf/Integrations/jamfV2/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### jamf-get-computers
 ***
-This command will return a list of computers or a single computer based on the parameters being passed.
-In case no parameter are passed, a list of all computers with their associated IDs will be returned.
-Please note that only one of the parameters should be passed.
-By default, will return the first 50 computers to the context (id + name).
+This command will return a list of all computers with their associated IDs .
+By default, will return the first 50 computers to the context (ID + name).

 #### Base Command